Back to School! How to Navigate School-Related Leave for Employees

 In the wage-and-hour area, Tim has litigated exemption, incentive compensation, independent contractor, off-the-clock and pay practice claims.
 He also has defeated class and collective certification (including at Stage One) in exemption, off-the-clock and pay practice cases.

 He has significant experience litigating other complex employment and non-employment matters, including employment discrimination and wrongful termination claims, and matters involving qui tam, trade secret, white collar crime and environmental claims.
-Finally, Tim counsels clients on a wide variety of employment and related corporate issues.
+Tim counsels clients on many corporate matters and is a go-to lawyer for entertainment industry employers on emerging issues.

 Tim has significant experience conducting workplace investigations and audits.